-My gluten free Prosecco and strawberry cake recipe is yet another boozy bake that you need to try!
-It’s also totally dairy free too if you want it to be.
+Gluten free Prosecco and strawberry cake recipe, anyone?
+It’s another summery, boozy bake that you defo need to try!
+It’s also easily low FODMAP and dairy free too if you want it to be.

-Since you guys loved my gluten free gin and tonic loaf cake so much, I absolutely had to create a boozy baking sequel!
+Since you guys loved my gluten free gin and tonic drizzle loaf cake so much, I absolutely had to create a boozy baking sequel.

-Ok, so here’s my gluten free Prosecco and strawberry cake recipe 👇🏻
+So, what does my gluten free Prosecco and strawberry cake taste like?

 For the cake